Cebu City Guesthouse: New Era Pension Inn

 Cebu City Guesthouse – New Era Pension Inn

-Although close to the business center, the Pension is located in a typical poor Filipino street area, with chickens and children dodging between the cars on the narrow congested streets.
+Although close to the business center, our hotel was located in a poor Filipino street area, with chickens and children dodging between the cars on the narrow congested streets.

 Cebu city guesthouse – New Era Pension Inn hidden away in the side streets

 The New Era Pension Inn is surprisingly modern.
-Small rooms, but clean and comfortable.
-When we arrived, our hostess told us that check-in was normally from 2 pm!
+Small rooms, but clean and comfortable.. but when we arrived, our hostess told us that check-in was normally from 2 pm!

 Cebu city guesthouse – New Era Pension Inn – Don’t get there too early!